-Hull giving up a corner to avoid a Delap throw may be the best PL moment ever
+Hull giving up a corner to avoid a Delap throw is the best PL moment

 Not everybody was a fan of Stoke City, Rory Delap and his long throw-ins back in the late noughties – but on November 29, 2008 they combined for one of the greatest moments the Premier League has ever seen.